kovasap/zmk-config/README.md

 ## Bluetooth

-If you get a persistent "pairing failed" error when trying to pair, clear all bluetooth profiles by holding down each of their keys in turn.
+If you get a persistent "pairing failed" error when trying to pair, clear all bluetooth profiles by holding down each of their keys in turn or using the "BT_CLR_ALL" button.
 Then switch to your desired profile by tapping the key and try again.

 ## Lintilla Keymap